 Step 8: When FSCK repairs the damaged disk drive, it shows the message: “File System Was Modified”.
 Repeat the FSCK run again until the file system is corrected and the message in step (7) is displayed.

 Like Disk Utility, the FSCK helps much in repairing cryptic disk errors of minor nature.
 Though, it may or may not fix the corrupt start-up drive entirely.
-If FSCK efforts don’t result in your favour then leverage Stellar Data Recovery Professional for Mac to recover files from the troubled storage media.
+If FSCK efforts don’t result then the corruption could possibly be beyond the repair of macOS.
+This is ALARMING since none can trust upon a Mac hard drive that is undergoing corruption beyond repair.
+The drive in question may fail entirely causing severe data loss.

 Let’s learn to implement Target Disk Mode using a working Mac and a Firewire cable.